Brunei

 99% Status

 Brunei is a high-income country, one of only two in Southeast Asia.
-Brunei’s roughly $17 billion GDP (2022) makes up 0.5% of the region’s GDP, and it has by far the smallest population at just 449,000.
-Per capita GDP in 2022 was $37,152, the second-highest in the region behind Singapore.
-Brunei ranks 55th out of 193 countries on the Human Development Index, closer to the upper-middle income countries of Malaysia and Thailand than to Singapore.
+Brunei’s roughly $15 billion GDP (2023) makes up 0.4% of the region’s GDP, and it has by far the smallest population at just 458,000.
+Brunei’s per capita GDP in 2023 was $32,962, the second-highest in the region behind Singapore.

-Within the region, Brunei made an annual contribution to the ASEAN Coordinating Centre for Humanitarian Assistance on Disaster Management amounting to $512,000 from 2015 to 2022.
-In this period, it also disbursed ODF on two other occasions: a $100,000 grant in 2018 to aid flood victims in Laos, and a donation of AstraZeneca Covid-19 vaccines worth $9227 to the Philippines in 2021.
+Within the region, Brunei made an annual contribution to the ASEAN Coordinating Centre for Humanitarian Assistance on Disaster Management totalling $714,259 between 2015 and 2023.
+In this period, it also disbursed ODF on two other occasions: a $100,000 grant in 2018 to aid flood victims in Laos and a donation of Covid vaccines worth $9,227 to the Philippines in 2021.

 Brunei is also a recipient of ODF.
-Between 2015 and 2022, it received $994 million, averaging $124 million annually.
+Between 2015 and 2023, it received $1 billion, averaging $114 million annually.
 China contributed 99.7% of this sum, largely due to loans from China Development Bank and Export–Import Bank of China to finance energy projects.

-Official development finance from Brunei to Southeast Asia Spent, constant 2022 US$
+Official development finance provided to and received by Brunei Spent, constant 2023 US$

 This project was produced by the Indo-Pacific Development Centre at the Lowy Institute, with funding support from the Australian Department of Foreign Affairs and Trade.